State Affairs Commission

 National Defense Commission

-The North Korean military is directly controlled by the Defense Committee which has been elevated to an independent organization next only to the President of North Korea.
+The North Korean military was directly controlled by the Defense Committee which has been elevated to an independent organization next only to the President of North Korea.
 The General Staff under the Ministry of People's Armed Forces (MPAF), the highest executive organization in military affairs, commands and controls military operations.
 The DPRK armed forces maintain a single command system: the Chief of the General Staff directly commands and controls ground corps, tanks, light infantry and artillery command, navy command and air command.
 Kim Jong-il, as the supreme commander of the People's Armed Forces and the chairman of the Military Committee, has overall command of the North Korean military apparatus and exercises direct right of military administration and command.

 Under the coordinated authority of the party's Military Affairs Committee and the state National Defense Commission, the Ministry of People's Armed Forces exercises jurisdiction over the KPA.
 Eight major organizations constitute the national command authorities